VIU is a an International Center for Higher Education and Research. Individual behavior, dress and manners should be respectful of this.

 3 courses + Italian for Foreigners is the minimum for students of Duke University

-4 courses is the minimum for students of Tel Aviv University (may include Italian for Foreigners)
+5 courses is the minimum for Erasmus+ scholarship recipients from Tel Aviv University (may include Italian for Foreigners)

 4 courses + Italian for Foreigners is the minimum for students of Boston College

-4 courses + Italian for Foreigners is the minimum for students of Tsinghua University, Global Leadership Program
+4 courses + 1 course from the "Venice and Italy" cluster is the minimum for students of Tsinghua University, Global Leadership Program

 All other students should check the requirements with the International Office of their home university.
 Minimum requirements may apply.